 When we look at improving our health we tend to focus on the obvious things like nutrition and exercise.
 However, we spend 1/3 of our lives asleep, and most of us pay very little attention to optimizing it.
 Over millions of years, the process of sleep has been preserved by evolution.
 Even though when an animal sleeps they are at risk of attack, evolution has kept sleep in most animals.
 This just shows you how important sleep is to health and wellbeing.
-In this article, I as a heart doctor look at why ensuring you get good sleep is so important and common questions people have regarding sleep and how to improve it.
+In this article, I as a heart doctor in Singapore look at why ensuring you get good sleep is so important and common questions people have regarding sleep and how to improve it.

 Some of the problems with poor sleep:

 Sleep and the risk of heart disease – Sleep has a big effect on cardiovascular disease.
 People that are sleep deprived have a greater risk of heart attacks.
 One example of this is that when the clocks go forward, and we lose an hour of sleep, there is a spike in the heart attack rate on that day.
 In addition, it has been shown that people who are chronically sleep deprived have a higher rate of coronary artery calcification.
 One of the reasons for this is that when you sleep poorly you activate your stress hormones and produce more adrenaline and cortisol, both drivers of arterial disease.
 You are basically activating your fight or flight response if you don’t get enough sleep.
 In addition, this drives high blood pressure, a risk factor for heart disease.
 This is one of the reasons why sleep apnea also increases your risk of heart disease.

 Poor sleep lowers testosterone – Poor sleep massively impacts sex hormones too with men suffering a drop in testosterone when they have less than 5 hours sleep.
 Too often men are looking to get testosterone supplementation when correcting sleep deficiency is enough to normalize testosterone levels.